Walsoken: All Saints’ Parish Church

-One child baptised at this font grew up to be archbishop of Canterbury.
+One child baptised at this font grew up to be Archbishop of Canterbury.
 He was the Rector's boy, Thomas Herring, who became archbishop in 1747, and a little while before he died put a tablet in the chancel here "in grateful memory of his excellent parents".
 He was a man of immense enthusiasm and full of generosity.
 There are several later window insertions throughout.

 The church's bell tower has six bells made by Thomas Osborn in Downham Market in 1795.
 Originally the bells were hung in a frame adjacent to the louvres in the tower.
-The bells were restored and re-hung in 1901 by the children of Richard Young, M.P. for Cambridgeshire, and further work was undertaken in 1956 when the bells were re-hung in a lower position in the tower in an eight bell metal frame.
+The bells were first rung on 26 January 1796 by the Societies of Downham and Magdalen Ringers.
+The Tenor weighing 15 cwt is in the key F-Sharp.
+The bells were restored and re-hung in 1901 by the children of Richard Young, M.P. for Cambridgeshire, and further work was undertaken in 1956 when the bells were re-hung in a lower position in the tower in an eight-bell metal frame.
 This was to allow for the future provision of two additional bells, which has not to date been achieved.

 Church gallery

-War Memorial
+War memorial

-The War Memorial for the two World Wars is located in the grounds of All Saints church.
+The war memorial for the two World Wars is located in the grounds of All Saints’ Church.